-Every Monday, May through September the Tewksbury Rod & Gun Club holds a Bullseye competition.
+Every Monday, starting on the first Monday in May through September The Tewksbury Rod & Gun Club holds a Bullseye competition.
+These matches are open to the public, membership is not required.

 This competition is intended to get new shooters involved in the sport, as well as maintaining the edge during the long summer break for the experienced Bullseye competitor.